nieldeokar/MovieBookingApp/demo/Readme.txt

     2. Ticket quantity is not specified so I have set it default to 1.

-    4. Assuming TheMOVIE DB GET api'/configuration'  call is already happen and I have received the BASE_IMAGE_URL.
+    3. Assuming TheMOVIE DB GET api'/configuration'  call is already happen and I have received the BASE_IMAGE_URL.

-    3. No rules regarding which domain network traffic to be allowed.
+    4. No rules regarding which domain network traffic to be allowed.
 I have set it default to The Movie Db's base API URL and base IMG URL.

-    2. Credit Card information is asked to be stored which is a confidential information and should'nt be stored in local device because of which I am stored the encrypted AES string with 'SeatNumber' as seed.
+    5. Credit Card information is asked to be stored which is a confidential information and should'nt be stored in local device because of which I am stored the encrypted AES string with 'SeatNumber' as seed.

+    6. Internet connection is always available on device.